-- 1 Select UP or DOWN to view the performance widget. - 2 Select (a) to scroll through the performance measurements. - Your FTP estimate appears as a value measured in watts per kilogram, your power output in watts, and a position on the color gauge.
+- 1 Select UP or DOWN to view the performance widget. - Select START to scroll through the performance measurements.

+Your FTP estimate appears as a value measured in watts per kilogram, your power output in watts, and a position on the color gauge.